Fentanyl kills people in Louisiana, but few are prosecuted - NewsBreak

 Holding people accountable criminally for these overdose deaths is rare.
 Five months ago, Carencro Police charged Kermit Gobert with second degree murder for the overdose death of Sodasha Derousselle.
 Police say he provided her heroin laced with fentanyl.

 “In today’s society, if you don’t have video, or a picture, or something that absolutely puts them there at that time,” said Youngsville Police Chief Ricky Boudreaux.
 “You know the burden of proof is on the state, when you pursue charges.
-It makes it difficult to hold those people accountable.”UPDATE: Suspect in custody after deputy-involved shooting at Fox Run
+It makes it difficult to hold those people accountable.”Alabama Senate candidate Mike Durant breaks silence

 Authorities in Acadiana continuously warn the public that fentanyl-laced drugs, have become the dark and dangerous part of the use of illegal drugs today.
 Whether the user knows it or not, they take a potentially fatal chance.